Guidance for twisted particle filter: a continuous-time perspective: Acknowledgments

 This work is supported in part by National Science Foundation via grant DMS-2309378.
 This work is done during Yuliang Wang's visit to Duke University.
 He thanks the Mathematics Department for their hospitality.
-The authors would thank Pieralberto Guarniero, Adam M. Johansen and Anthony Lee for help discussions on implementation details of iAPF method.
+The authors would like to thank Pieralberto Guarniero, Adam M. Johansen, Anthony Lee and Wei Deng for helpful discussions on implementation details of the iAPF method.